Fire & Fuels

 - Bureau of Land Management – Alaska Fire Service

 Each protecting agency responds to all wildfires within their area of responsibility regardless of jurisdictional agency.
-Agreements and annual operating plans delineate services and billing procedures in accordance with state and federal laws.
+Agreements and annual operating plans delineate services and billing procedures per state and federal laws.